SphaeroX/sensirion-sen66-esp32/README.md

 ### Data validity in the library

 The driver checks CRC bytes and treats special raw codes as invalid.
 For example a raw value that equals the data type maximum is considered not available.
-Invalid readings become `NaN` in the printed output and are not sent to ThingSpeak fields.
+Invalid readings become `NaN` in the printed output and are not sent to InfluxDB.

 ---